Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Hunger

-Your cat’s appetite may compel him to meow.
-If he is hungry or thinks it is time for you to feed him, he may grow vocal as a way to demand a meal.
+Your cat’s appetite may compel them to meow.
+If they are hungry or think it is time for you to feed them, they may grow vocal as a way to demand a meal.

 4. Go Outside or Inside

-If your cat is allowed outdoors, he may be meowing to tell you that he wants to either go outside or come inside.
+If your cat is allowed outdoors, they may be meowing to tell you that they want to either go outside or come inside.

 5. Finding a Mate

-If your cat’s vocalizations have grown more excessive, it is possible that a medical condition is to blame.
+If your cat’s vocalizations have grown more excessive or have started suddenly, it is possible that a medical condition is to blame.
 Any overly vocal cat should be taken to the vet to rule out a health complication.
 To learn more about potential medical causes, examine the list below.

 cat meowing outdoor